VfB Stuttgart: Kit suppliers and shirt sponsors

+Crest

 Stadium

-The home ground of VfB Stuttgart is the Mercedes-Benz Arena which was originally built in 1933.
-It lies close to the River Neckar on Bad Cannstatt's Mercedes-Straße near the new Mercedes-Benz Museum and Mercedes-Benz factory.
+The home ground of VfB Stuttgart is the MHPArena which was originally built in 1933.
+It lies close to the River Neckar on Bad Cannstatt's Mercedesstraße near the new Mercedes-Benz Museum and Mercedes-Benz factory.
 After being renovated several times, the stadium was able to hold a maximum capacity of 55,896 spectators (50,000 for international matches).
 For the 1974 FIFA World Cup, the Gottlieb-Daimler-Stadion (its original name) was one of the venues for the 2006 FIFA World Cup, hosting five preliminary round matches, a first knockout round match (England vs. Ecuador) and the third place play-off (Germany vs. Portugal).
 From the 2008–09 season, the stadium was named the Mercedes-Benz-Arena, starting with a pre-season friendly against Arsenal on 30 July 2008.
 The stadium recently went through extensive restructuring and rebuilding as it was being converted into a pure football arena.
 In 2011, the capacity was increased to 60,449.

 Rivalries, friendships and cooperations

 The longest rivalry of VfB is the city rivalry with Stuttgarter Kickers (Die Roten/Reds against Die Blauen/Blues).
-However, the respective first teams of the two clubs haven't played each other since Kickers were relegated to the 2.
+However, the respective first teams of the two clubs have not played each other since Kickers were relegated to the 2.
 Bundesliga in 1992.
 Thus, this derby has increasingly been overtaken in importance by the Baden-Württemberg-Derby between VfB and Karlsruher SC.
 In this derby, old Badenese-Württembergian animosities are played out.
-The rivalry with Bavarian side Bayern Munich ("Süd-/South Derby") is mainly one-sided, as VfB fans are angry at Bayern for buying some of Stuttgart's best players and coaches in recent years, such as Giovane Élber, Felix Magath, Mario Gómez, and Benjamin Pavard.
+The rivalry with Bavarian side Bayern Munich ("Süd-/South Derby") is mainly one-sided, as VfB fans maintain animosity towards Bayern for buying some of Stuttgart's best players and coaches in recent years, such as Giovane Élber, Felix Magath, Mario Gómez, and Benjamin Pavard.

-Regional friendships exist between VfB and the South Württemberg side SSV Reutlingen 05 (the "little brother" of VfB) as well as with North Württembergers SpVgg Ludwigsburg.
+Regional friendships exist between VfB and the South Württemberg side SSV Reutlingen 05 (the "little brother" of VfB) as well as with North Württembergers SpVgg Ludwigsburg but also with Heidenheim.
 On a national level, supporters groups of VfB used to be closely connected with those of Energie Cottbus, 1.
 FC Saarbrücken, Bayer Leverkusen and Eintracht Frankfurt.
 All of these supporter group friendships have been discontinued by today or are only maintained by few supporter groups.
 Current ultras friendships are with the ultras of SSV Reutlingen 05 and Italian club Cesena.

 In 2005, a cooperation treaty between VfB and Swiss Super League side St. Gallen was signed, with particular emphasis on the youth sectors of both clubs.